-- 1. The name of the qualifying parent or ancestor of your parent. - The SSN of the qualifying parent or ancestor of your parent. - 3.
-The qualifying parent's or ancestor's relationship to you, or your spouse if filing a joint return. - 4.
-The number of months the qualifying parent or ancestor of your parent lived in your home during 2010.
+- 1. The name of the qualifying parent or grandparent. - 2.
+The SSN of the qualifying parent or grandparent. - 3.
+The qualifying parent's or grandparent's relationship to you, or your spouse if filing a joint return. - 4.
+The number of months the qualifying parent or grandparent lived in your home during 2011.